fergusca/CSILimnologyToolbox/README.md

 ArcGIS toolbox for limnology.

 This toolbox is for ArcGIS and was created with and for version 10.1.
-You'll also need Spatial Analyst for some tools.
+You'll also need Spatial Analyst for some tools and Rivex for the Lake Order tool.
 These tools are very beta and still in development.
 Most were created to produce a one-time mass run of terrain analysis and lake attribution.
 While some steps in our workflow at Michigan State University are conducted in a supercomputing environment (ie Taudem pitremove & d8flowdir were ported to RHEL to get the data processed faster), you can do these steps on a workstation